Mitch-P-Analyst/Europe_Snowpack_Depths/README.md

 ## Project Overiew
 A PostgreSQL & Python Visualisation project exploring trends of monthly snowdepths from 2794 weather stations across Germany, Italy, France, Austria, Slovenia & Switerland.

-This project focused on isolating average snowpack depth across weather stations in the European Alps for future inferenital analysis of snow depth trends.
+This project focused on isolating snowpack depth across weather stations in the European Alps for analysis of trends.

 ## Dash Application
-Run the DASH Application to review the project summary
+Run the DASH Application to review the project summary analysis and conclusion

 ### Tools
 - Pandas